ramirezra4/resume_tailor/README.md

 # Resume Tailor

-A command-line utility that customizes your LaTeX resume for specific job descriptions using Claude AI to improve ATS compatibility and increase your chances of getting interviews.
+A tool that ethically customizes your LaTeX resume for specific job descriptions using Claude AI to improve ATS compatibility while maintaining accuracy and honesty in your application.

 ## Features

 - **AI-Powered Analysis**: Uses Claude to analyze job descriptions and identify key skills and requirements
 - **Resume Customization**: Intelligently modifies your resume to highlight relevant experience
+- **Human-in-the-Loop Review**: Review and approve each suggested change before applying it
-- **ATS Optimization**: Ensures your resume includes keywords from the job description
+- **ATS Optimization**: Ensures your resume includes relevant keywords from the job description
+- **Ethical Guidelines**: Prevents misrepresentation by focusing on truthful highlighting of skills
 - **LaTeX Validation**: Automatically verifies that the generated LaTeX compiles correctly
 - **PDF Generation**: Creates both LaTeX and PDF versions of your tailored resume
 - **Application Tracking**: Maintains a log of all your customized resumes and application statuses
 - **Terminal UI**: Includes loading animations and formatted output for a better user experience
+- **Web Interface**: User-friendly browser UI for managing the entire resume customization process

 ## Installation